Driveshaft Manufacturing

 Driveshaft Angle Calculations

 The universal joints in the driveshaft(s) are designed to rotate the shaft at an angle in reference to the components to which it is connected.
-The optimal angle of operation for a driveshaft coupling is 1.0˚-3.0˚ with a minimum 0.5˚ and a max of 5.0˚.
+The optimal angle of operation for a driveshaft coupling is 1.0˚-3.0˚ with a minimum 0.5˚ and a maximum of 5.0˚.
 If the coupling angle of the shaft exceeds 3.0˚, the life of the universal joint will be reduced.
 A diagram to calculate the coupling angle is shown below:

 DL Angle Side